Table of Contents

 How do you add WooCommerce checkout fees?

-In our experience, plugins are the easiest way to add extra fees functionality in WooCommerce.
 The good news is that there are many plugins available for this exact purpose, and they make your job a lot faster and simpler.

 WooCommerce Extra Fees